meshery/meshery/docs/pages/project/contributing/contributing-models.md

 {% include alert.html type="info" title="Instance example" content="NGINX-as234z2 pod running in a cluster as a Kubernetes Pod with port 443 and SSL termination." %}

-# Instructions for Creating a New Model
+# Instructions for creating a new Model

 All of Meshery's Models, Components, and Relationships can be found in the <a href='https://docs.google.com/spreadsheets/d/1DZHnzxYWOlJ69Oguz4LkRVTFM79kC2tuvdwizOJmeMw/edit#'>Meshery Integrations spreadsheet</a>.
 This spreadsheet is the source of truth for the definition of Meshery's models.
 On a daily schedule, the contents of the Meshery Integrations spreadsheet is refreshed.